CodeCorico/MemoryOverflow/the-machine/README.md

 ## How to start The Machine

 Easy peasy guys.
-Do you know NodeJS?
+Do you know <a href="http://nodejs.org" target="_blank">Node.js</a>?
 Start by installing it on your system.
 It's small and fast.
 Really, try it.
 Already done?
 I'd told you.

 So now, follow theses simples steps:

 1. Clone this repository project on your system
-2. Start your command line tool, like the Terminal for Mac/Linux or _cmd_ for Windows.
+2. Start your command line tool, like the _Terminal_ for Mac/Linux or _cmd_ for Windows.
 3. Go to the directory ```the-machine```
 4. Start Node Package Manager to install The Machine dependencies with this command:
 ```